Athletics at the 2000 Summer Olympics – Women's 20 kilometres walk

 These are the official results of the Women's 20 km Walk at the 2000 Summer Olympics in Sydney, Australia.
 The race was held on Thursday 28 September 2000, starting at 10:45h.

+The event may be best remembered for the disqualification of hometown athlete Jane Saville.
+Saville was leading the race and entered the final stretch of the race inside the stadium before she was flagged for her third violation for lifting her feet off the ground, which led to her disqualification.